 First up is the infamous anthem by the British rock band „Queen‟.
 You‟ll be happy to know that this is by far one of the easiest beats to pull of on the drums.

 Interestingly enough the original of this song was played at a far higher tempo, namely double time, and has a completely different feel.

 This beat is made up of two bass drum strokes and a snare hit, as well as the addition of many, many hand claps.
 We are only concerned with the drums for now.
 Play two hits on the bass drum with your bass pedal.
 These hits should land on the first word which is „We‟.

 Next the snare should be played on the word „Will‟.
-This beat continues in this fashion for the remainder of the song.
-An important note is to try to play this beat steady so that it sounds like three powerful beats – bass drum, bass drum, snare.
+This beat continues in this fashion for the remainder of the drum songs.
+An important note is to try to play this beat steady so that it sounds like three powerful beats - bass drum, bass drum, snare.

 The Beatles - ‘Ticket To Ride’

 Ringo‟s playing on „Ticket To Ride‟ is simple but very effective and you can play the main pattern with just a bit of practise.

 The beat begins on the bass drum and uses snare and tom for colour.
 Use two hands on the snare and tom for each stroke to produce a crisp and powerful hit.

 The pattern goes: bass drum, snare, bass drum, bass drum, snare, tom.
 And that‟s it!